RStudio, R Homework Help, Statistics Help

 Let’s analyze these groups one-by-one:

-Statistics/Math students are the ones already having a background in programming and math.
+Statistics/Math students are the ones that already have a background in programming and math.
 R programming should be easier for them, but many still seek help.
 Why is that?
-The main reason is poorly defined curriculum (including poor education quality in low ranking universities) – the professors require to learn a lot and quickly while putting all the responsibility to learn on students.
+The main reason is poorly defined curriculum (including poor education quality in low-ranking universities) – the professors require to learn a lot and quickly while putting all the responsibility to learn on students.
 This is an unfeasible “the more you struggle, the better person you become” strategy.
 We compensate for the lack of effort your statistics professor makes.
+Advanced statistics proofs are what such students face daily - it is "not too hard" once you grasp it.
+But before that (during most of your studies...) you may need statistics homework help.

 Medical/Biology students are required to know statistics for proper evaluation of diagnosis and development of treatment plans (of humans or ecology) - and statistics works best when applied on big datasets.
 And, of course, you need statistics software for that analysis, which most often is chosen as R. P-value evaluation, reinforced learning and other complex decision strategies are a lot to consider on top of getting used to RStudio.
 Interpretation of the data is not the same as writing the code to perform the statistical test.
 Everybody knows how tough medical student life already is.
 Learning to program (very rarely medical students have prior programming experience) sometimes is just too much.